tmcw/podcast-luddite/README.md

 - aria2c
 - parallel

-Run `touch ~/.parallel/will-cite` to turn off the paralle nagware.
+Run `touch ~/.parallel/will-cite` to turn off the parallel nagware.

 ### Using it